 This is the old house in Georgian Spitalfields where architectural historians Will and Eloise Palin’ lived before little Rose and Albert were born.
-Will impulse-bought this scrap screen one day in Marlborough when we were on works outing to the printer who produced the Soane Museum’s exemplary exhibition catalogues and restored the missing elements of its original panelling.
+Will impulse-bought this scrap screen one day in Marlborough when we were on works outing to the printer who produced the Soane Museum’s exemplary exhibition catalogues – and Will has restored the missing elements of this old house’s original panelling.

 The rather brilliant half-panelling in designer Julia de Pauley’s (Regency) Bridport townhouse looks 1920s and was probably left in dark wood or deal when it was put up.
 The picture rail is a brilliantly versatile invention, the chandelier one of the best that I know.
 Julia is a discriminating chooser with beyond-impeccable taste.